cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/README.md

 ### Drag drop images

-You may just copy / paste an image of the "Drop or paste" zone and it will be inserted in the procedure.
+You may just copy / paste an image of the “Drop or paste” zone, and it will be inserted in the procedure.

 ### Calculate solvent volume to reach specific concentration